KennelTeam/sol-db-in/backend/app/database/README.md

 10. Editable Mixin is a mixin for most of ORM Classes - it saves info about creation and edit time of the table row.
 And uses the id as primary key
+11. All the database history of changes is stored in Actions table

 Now let's discuss each non-trivial table in the database:
 ### Answers